|Program Dates & Deadlines:||Click here to view|

 SPRING MEETING INFORMATION

-FALL COURSE MEETING INFORMATIONThis course will be held on the following dates, location to be announced:
+FALL COURSE MEETING INFORMATIONThis course will be held on the following dates from 5:30 to 7:30 PM, location to be announced:

 **Course retreat in Asheville, NC – full day Saturday, September 27, 2014 – Sunday, September 28, 2014**

 Cancelling your participation in a program can only be done by completing a cancellation form, and submitting it to the Isabella Cannon Global Education Center.
-Students submitting a cancellation form for WT Programs are subject to the following payment schedule:
+Students submitting a cancellation form for Winter Term Programs are subject to the following payment schedule:

 Sep.
 8, 2014: Students who cancel after this date will not have the deposit returned.